 The RehAllianCE Transnational Pilot Action aim to evaluate the test facilities of the RehAllianCE Service Providers PBN, CUAS and NSB to identify the optimal conditions for accelerating the commercialisation of new technologies for the rehabilitation sector.
 As part of the evaluation of the test facilities, at least 8 rehabilitation SMEs or from related fields have the opportunity to take advantage of selected services within the pilot action, which will contribute to the further development and testing of new models for the validation of advanced technology-based rehabilitation solutions.
-SME from Interreg Central Europe (CE) Programme Area1 are eligible to apply for technological and/or consulting services which are offered in an Open Call.
+SME from Central Europe (CE) are eligible to apply for technological and/or consulting services which are offered in an Open Call.

 SMEs do not pay for the services as the project partners provide staff and expertise.
-Since the services are granted under GBER Article 20a to the SME that is the final beneficiary of project activities, the services cannot exceed a value of \notin 22,000.
+Since the services are granted under GBER Article 20a to the SME that is the final beneficiary of project activities, the services cannot exceed a value of € 22,000.
+The prices of the services under normal market conditions are indicated under the pilot action descriptions which are divided into three subgroups A, B and C according to the offers of the three service providers, PBN, CUAS and NSB.
+This allows applicants to clearly see the maximum value of the services.

-In the event the 8 selected SMEs do not apply for the maximum available funding of \in 22,000, the partners will contact the SME with the next highest score in order to award the remaining funding.
+In the event the 8 selected SMEs do not apply for the maximum available funding of € 22,000, the partners will contact the SME with the next highest score in order to award the remaining funding.